 Here are a few of the locations we did include on the Gaslamp Quarter ghosts walking tour:

 No ghost tour in San Diego would be complete without a stop at The Davis-Horton House, said to be the most haunted house in the Gaslamp Quarter.
 As the oldest building in Downtown San Diego, this structure is rich with history.
 From operating as a make-shift hospital to being a hideout for a German spy in WWII, there is much trauma and death that haunt this historic home.

 Old City Hall

-Originally built in the 1800’s as the City Hall for San Diego, this historic structure has a long, interesting and violent past.
-Many businesses, housing and other establishments have come and gone through these walls.
-And over the years many visitors have reported strange happenings on these grounds.
-However, none are so horrific as the story of the gruesome murder you will hear on our tour.
+Originally built in the 1800s as the City Hall for San Diego, this historic structure has a long, interesting, and violent past.
+Many businesses, housing, and other establishments have come and gone through these walls.
+And over the years, many visitors have reported strange happenings on these grounds.
+However, none are so horrific as the gruesome story of murder you will hear on our tour.

 Former Casino Theater

 The building that houses the Ghirardelli Ice Cream and Chocolate Shop has a seedy and haunted past.
-Previously serving as a shady movie house, the theater attracted a type of clientele that was prone to violence and drug-use.
+Previously serving as a shady movie house, the theater attracted a type of clientele prone to violence and drug use.
 On our tour, you will hear the tragic story of a horrific altercation that resulted in a devastating fire and death.
 Learn what still haunts the building today.